jeffh/Hydrant/docs/source/getting_started.rst

 Hydrant is designed to be highly flexible in converting a tree of objects into another tree of objects.
 Yeah, that sounds pretty boring and stupid.
-But deconstruct what that means.
+But let's deconstruct what that means.

-You're provided the flexibility of converting any parse JSON (eg - structured NSArrays, NSDictionaries) into Value Object graph for your application to use.
+You can flexibility parse any parse JSON (eg - structured NSArrays, NSDictionaries) into Value Objects for your application to use.
-When doing this transformation, it can perform validations when performing these operations.
+When doing this transformation, Hydrant can perform validations to ensure the data coming in is what you expect.

 Of course this doesn't have to be just JSON.
 Parsing XML or converting values objects to your views and back are possible.